Islands In the Stream | TAB

 Finally, here’s the chorus and instrumental section.

-Being this disciplined throughout and then fitting in that horn line tells everyone that you’re a team player who has done his/her homework.
-This is what people want, not loud outside note solos and invisible rhythm parts.
+Maintaining discipline throughout and matching the horn line shows you’re a team player who’s done their homework.
+This is what people want—not loud, flashy solos or invisible rhythm parts.

-- Can you do it along to the original recording without getting lost, making no mistakes?
+- Can you play along with the original recording, making no mistakes and staying on track?

 - Do you enjoy it?